ekoret/typegraphql-express-typeorm-backend/server/README.md

 ## Dependencies
 express 4.17.2 - Create the server and backend
-@types/express 4.17.13 - For type information when using express and Typescript
+@types/express 4.17.13 - For type information when using express and Typescript typeORM - Object relational model for creating database schemas with JavaScript reflect-metadata - For typeORM decorators to work properly

 ### Developer Dependencies
 Typescript 4.5.4 - Strictly typed superset of JavaScript